 In pop music for example, an arpeggio on guitar is usually used for accompaniment.
 Instead of playing or strumming the notes of a chord simultaneously, the individual notes of the chord are played in succession by applying a fingerpicking pattern, usually on acoustic guitar.

 Here’s an example of how an Am arpeggio can be used in pop music.
 The base of this arpeggio is a basic Am chord shape and the notes of the chord are not muted after they are played, but ring together.

-In jazz (and blues, metal, etc), arpeggios are used for soloing instead of accompaniment.
+In jazz (and blues, metal, etc), arpeggios are used as an improvisation technique for soloing instead of accompaniment.
 In contrast to arpeggios used in other genres of music, the notes of a jazz guitar arpeggio are usually played with a plectrum (unless you play fingerstyle) and muted after they are played, so they don’t ring together.
 Another contrast is that these arpeggios are not based on a chord shape.

 Here’s an example of how an Am arpeggio would be played in jazz:

 What Are Arpeggios Used For?

 Why learn guitar and practice guitar arpeggios?
 Because arpeggios are a great tool to improvise over chord progressions and jazz standards: